adamfoneil/Dapper.Repository/README.md

 The test project uses [DataContext](https://github.com/adamfoneil/Dapper.Repository/blob/master/Dapper.Repository.Test/Contexts/DataContext.cs) where `TUser` is [UserInfoResult](https://github.com/adamfoneil/Dapper.Repository/blob/master/Dapper.Repository.Test/Queries/UserInfo.cs#L10).
 Notice how the `QueryUserAsync` [override](https://github.com/adamfoneil/Dapper.Repository/blob/master/Dapper.Repository.Test/Contexts/DataContext.cs#L39) checks in a cache for the user, then queries the database if it's not found.
 This is how you achieve efficient, typed user profile access in your applications.

+See the topic on Auditing next to see how this can be leveraged.

 ## Audit Tracking
 - For information on capturing the user name and timestamps of row inserts and updates, see the Wiki topic [Shallow Auditing](https://github.com/adamfoneil/Dapper.Repository/wiki/Shallow-Auditing)
 - For information on capturing all row changes over time, see the Wiki topic [Deep Auditing](https://github.com/adamfoneil/Dapper.Repository/wiki/Deep-Auditing)